Guy Aoki

-Guy Aoki (born May 12, 1962) is a Japanese-American civil rights activist.
+Guy Aoki (born May 12, 1962) is an American civil rights activist.
 He is the leader of the Media Action Network for Asian Americans (MANAA), which he co-founded in 1992.
 He is also a contributing columnist for the Rafu Shimpo, and debates publicly on Asian American issues.

 Media appearances

 During the 1980s, Aoki was part of the production staff for the American Top 40 radio program.

 In 2017 Aoki appeared in "One Nation, Under Comedy", the fourth episode of CNN's documentary program The History of Comedy.

 Views on positive media developments

-Aoki has praised Harold and Kumar Go to White Castle and its sequel for using Asian actors in leading roles as "relatable..regular guys.”
+Aoki has praised Harold & Kumar Go to White Castle and its sequel for using Asian actors in leading roles as "relatable..regular guys.”